binarykitchen/videomail-client/README.md

         entertainLimit:    7,
         entertainInterval: 15000
     },
+    timeouts: {
+        userMedia:  5e3,                            // increase if you want user give more time to enable webcam
+        connection: 1e4                             // increase if connection is slow },
-    displayErrors:    true,                         // Show errors inside the container?
+    displayErrors:    true,                         // show errors inside the container?
-    fakeUaString:     null                          // Just for testing purposes to simulare VM on diff browsers }
+    fakeUaString:     null                          // just for testing purposes to simulare VM on diff browsers }
 ```